Intelligent-Reliable-Autonomous-Systems/WOFOSTGym/README.md

         - `python3 gen_data.py --save-folder <Location> --data-file <Filename> --policy-name <Name of Policy>`
     2. To generate data with a trained RL Agent based policy:
         - `python3 gen_data.py --save-folder <Location> --data-file <Filename> --agent-type <PPO | DQN | etc> --agent-path <Location/agent_name.pt>`
-    3. NOTE: Use `--load-config-fpath` <Relative Path to Config> to load an environment configuration from a config.yaml file.
+    3. NOTE: Use `--config-fpath` <Relative Path to Config> to load an environment configuration from a config.yaml file.
 If `None`, the default configuration will be used.

 * To train an RL Agent:
     1. `python3 train_agent.py --save-folder <Location> --agent-type <PPO | DQN | etc>`
     2. Use `--<Agent_Type: PPO|DQN|etc>.<Agent_Specific_Args>` to specify algorithm specific arguments
     3. To track using Weights and Biases add `--<Agent_Type: PPO|DQN|etc>.track`
-    3. NOTE: Use `--load-config-fpath` <Relative Path to Config> to load an environment configuration from a config.yaml file.
+    3. NOTE: Use `--config-fpath` <Relative Path to Config> to load an environment configuration from a config.yaml file.
 If `None`, the default configuration will be used.
 This works for loading previous Agent Configurations as well

 ## Help